 Do you support these principles?
 Why or why not?
 Are there additional principles that Work Track 5 should consider?
 Please explain.
 Please see deliberations section f.1.3 on pages 43-44 for context on this question and additional discussion of these principles.

-e: To what extent should the following serve as a basis for the development of policies regarding geographic names?
+e5: To what extent should the following serve as a basis for the development of policies regarding geographic names?

 International law